makinacorpus/DbToolsBundle/docs/content/getting-started/basics.md

 <div class="standalone">

-With the DbToolsBundle, you can easily configure with a soimple YAML file a complete anonymization for your sensitive data.
+With DbToolsBundle, you can easily configure a complete anonymization for your sensitive data with a simple YAML file.

 ```yml
 # db_tools.anonymization.yaml